pablo-meier/Pablog/posts/2018-04-17-stories-vs-reality-making-hopes.md

 <a href="https://twitter.com/patio11/status/682374372267442176?ref_src=twsrc%5Etfw">December 31, 2015</a></blockquote>

-One red flag from the OLPC story is that it promised to do too many things at once: mesh networks, custom OS, cheap hardware, the infrastructure for distribution + delivery, and somehow the context so children could meaningfully build on these things.
-You only have [a limited number of innovation tokens][2], at least at launch.
+One red flag from the OLPC story is that it promised to do too many things at once: mesh networks, crank-powered, custom OS, cheap hardware, the infrastructure for distribution + delivery, and somehow the context so children could meaningfully build on these things.
+You only have [a limited number of innovation tokens][2], at least at launch.<sup id="place1"><a href="#footnote1">1</a></sup>

 There are a few other things that make the OLPC story so compelling to me.
-One, **I love the idea of building devices to encourage production instead of consumption.** Our operating systems and devices used to be more tweakable, hackable, and accessible, they're being designed purely for consumption now.
+One, **I love the idea of building devices to encourage production instead of consumption.** Our operating systems and devices used to be more
+hackable: you could open them up with standard screwdrivers, you could replace parts, they came with interpreters.
+The trend has moved to locking you into an ecosystem while simultaneously keeping you out of your device's guts.
-Someone once described owning a computer and not learning to program it like having a fully stocked kitchen but only eating pre-made microwave meals; the market's response is to sell people mere microwaves, and to make cooking even harder.
-I don't like a future where it's so hard to build things.
+Someone once described owning a computer and not learning to program it like having a fully stocked kitchen but only eating pre-made microwave meals; the market's response is to sell people kitchens with amazing microwaves but to hide all the other kitchen equipment.
+I don't like a future where it's so hard to build things.<sup id="place2"><a href="#footnote2">2</a></sup>

+The other main thing is that _on a purely technical level_, **OLPC was cashing in on a kind of utopianism I'd love to see flourish.** I don't mean the "fancy tech will solve our social problems" utopianism!
+That's a bunch of horseshit and I hope we've all learned our lesson.
+I mean the "we can build Dream Machines combining 4-5 ambitious technologies for good ends."

-The other main thing is that **OLPC was cashing in on the kind of utopianism I'd love to see flourish.** Like I mentioned in ["my dream setup"][3], meaningfully better software and things we build on it require us to invest in deep change of our building blocks: why can't we collectively invest in a Free Software phone OS that's pleasant to use?
+Like I mentioned in ["my dream setup"][3], meaningfully better tech requires us to invest in changing our building blocks: why can't we collectively invest in a Free Software phone OS that's pleasant to use?
 Why can't we have better development tools?
-I _highly_ recommend [A Whole New World][4] by Gary Bernhardt (22:10 video) and [Inventing on Principle][5] by Bret Victor (~54:00 video) for painfully inspiring variations of these themes. _Maybe we can have nice things._
+I _highly_ recommend [A Whole New World][4] by Gary Bernhardt (22:10 video) and [Inventing on Principle][5] by Bret Victor (~54:00 video) for painfully inspiring variations of these themes.
+_We should be allowed to want nice things!_

 I'd love a durable, creator-centric, mesh network, Free Software, works-for-children, low-cost computing device.
-While it's obvious OLPC was misguided in a few ways, I'd love to still see us build something like it.
+While it's obvious OLPC was misguided in a number of ways, I'd love to still see us build something like it.

 ---